granthamtaylor/windmark/docs/whitepaper/whitepaper.typ

 When modeling complex sequential data with tabular models, model developers rely upon such aggregative window functions to capture the complex signal that would otherwise be lost.
 These window functions are extremely computationally expensive to calculate at scale, and it takes a great deal of time and domain expertise to know which features to prioritize.
 However, even beyond the costly computational and domain expertise requirements, calculating hundreds of arbitrarily unique window functions in real time requires teams of dedicated on-call engineers.

 Lastly, GBMs, being _greedy_ learners, are especially prone to overfitting with many tabular features.
-You can not simply throw thousands of infinitely many potential features into the model, or its performance will start to degrade.
+You cannot simply throw thousands of infinitely many potential features into the model, or its performance will start to degrade.
 This constraint adds even more complexity to the optimization process, as the model developer now must iteratively prune the tabular features from the model while also considering the model's performance and the computational requirements to deploy the model.

 These factors culminate in a painful, manual iterative process of engineering tabular features, training models with them, and then pruning the tabular features for the sake of model complexity and real-time compute requirements.
 Because of all of these costs of modeling sequential data with tabular models, many organizations cannot address many problems that would otherwise provide tremendous value-add.
 This unfortunate combination of constraints is why traditional modeling techniques can require years to develop and deploy despite being relatively simple from a machine learning perspective.